HibaKob/MicroBundlePillarTrack/README.md

 cpm.run_create_pillar_mask(input_folder, checkpoint_path, microbundle_type)
 ```

 Finally, if both segmentation approaches fail, the user can still provide externally generated pillar masks.
 To do this, first the ``cpm.run_create_pillar_mask(input_folder, checkpoint_path, microbundle_type)`` line in the script file should be commented out, and second, a binary text file for each pillar mask saved as ``pillar_mask_1.txt`` and ``pillar_mask_2.txt`` where the mask region is denoted by "1" and the background by "0", should be provided in the ``masks`` folder.
+An alternative approach would be to finetune the segment anything model (SAM) for your dataset in specific.
+In the ``finetune_SAM`` folder, we provide an example script to perform this task and share an example training dataset.

 #### Pillar tracking
 The function ``run_pillar_tracking`` will automatically read the data specified by the input folder (tiff files and mask file), run tracking, and save the results as text files.